Uhliber/draggable-image-legends/README.md

 # draggable-image-legends

-A Draggable Legends for Images made with Vue 3 + Tailwind CSS + Draggable.js
+A Draggable Legends / Markers / Pointers for Images or Map Images made with Vue 3 + Tailwind CSS + Draggable.js

 Bonus: Highlight.js for code syntax highlighting.